Jass2501/Jass2501/README.md

 # 👋 Hello!
-My name is Jass
+My name is Jasmine
 I’m a junior full‑stack developer, currently building my projects.
 I’m passionate about technology, web development, software application creation, and the idea of developing solutions that genuinely work and provide real value.

 ## 🚀 Technologies: